-This year we have implemented a virtual format for our Annual Meeting, which will be conducted via live audio webcast and online stockholder tools.
-Given the evolving situation relating to the COVID-19 pandemic, we believe a virtual format helps to facilitate stockholder attendance and participation by enabling stockholders to participate fully, and equally, from any location around the world without person-to-person contact, at no cost (other than any costs associated with your Internet access, such as usage charges from Internet access providers and telephone companies).
+We are utilizing a virtual format for our Annual Meeting, which will be conducted via live audio webcast and online stockholder tools.
+Given the evolving situation relating to the COVID-19 pandemic, we believe a virtual format helps to facilitate stockholder attendance and participation by enabling stockholders to participate fully, and equally, from any location around the world, at no cost (other than any costs associated with your Internet access, such as usage charges from Internet access providers and telephone companies).
 A virtual Annual Meeting makes it possible for more stockholders (regardless of size, resources or physical location) to have direct access to information more quickly, while saving the Company and our stockholders time and money.
 We also believe that the online tools we have selected will increase stockholder communication.
 For example, the virtual format allows stockholders to communicate with us in advance of the Annual Meeting so they can submit questions of our Board or management.
 During the Annual Meeting, we may answer questions submitted in advance, to the extent relevant to the business of the Annual Meeting, as time permits.